Female altar servers: Former practice

 Formerly, it was forbidden to have women serving near the altar or anywhere in the chancel (infra cancellos), that is, they were prohibited from entering the altar area behind the altar rails during the liturgy.
-Although in some nun convents, the (female) nuns did in fact serve within the chancel.
+Although in some convents, the (female) nuns did in fact serve within the chancel.

 The first Pope to denounce the practice of altar girls was Pope Gelasius, in the late 5th century he wrote to the Bishops of Lucania ordering them to stop the practice.
-More than 800 years later Pope Innocent IV would likewise forbid the practice.
+More than 800 years later, Pope Innocent IV would likewise forbid the practice.
 Pope Benedict XIV wrote in the encyclical Allatae sunt, 26 July 1775, "Women should not dare to serve at the altar; they should be altogether refused this ministry", and stating it was an “evil practice”, a reaffirmation of the earlier teaching of Gelasius and Innocent.

 With the practice of private Masses (Mass by a priest and one other person, usually offered for a deceased person), scandal was often seen as a reason not to have a woman or girl alone with a priest.

 However, it has been customary in convents of women for nuns to perform the ministry of acolyte without being formally ordained to that minor order.
 This practice was used when the Council of Trent developed the seminary system where men would go to seminary for training to be a priest rather than study under a parish priest.

 During the Second Vatican Council.
 The Church discussed whether lay women could be servers at mass, although the matter would ultimately remain unchanged.
 Later in 1980 the Catholic Church would reaffirm the 1917 Code of Canon Law which stated: "A woman is not to be the server at Mass except when a man is unavailable and for a just reason and provided that she give the responses from a distance and in no way approach the altar."

 Pope John Paul II.
 During his pontificate canon law was changed to permit women to serve as altar servers (with the permission of the local Bishop).

 In 1994, Pope John Paul II changed canon law, removing the church wide ban on allowing women and girls to serve as altar servers.
 The decision was devolved to Bishops, who could choose whether to allow or disallow girls to serve as altar servers, but overall removed the Church wide ban.